XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 6. *Multimodal AI-Generated Feedback Improves Teaching Quality at the National Scale but Unevenly
     - *Preliminary version appears in TRICS 2026 (Tulane).*

-7. How People Use Generative AI in the Organization
+7. +How People Use Generative AI in the Organization
     - *Preliminary version appears in INFORMS 2026 (San Francisco).*

 8. [*When Content is Goliath and Algorithm is David: The Style and Semantic Effects of Generative Search Engine](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4729503)